MoahmmedCodes/dice-game/README.md

-a simple 2 player dice game project using html css and javascript as a learning while doing course
+a simple 2 player dice game project using html css and javascript